NERSC/LibWrap/README.md

 ## How to use
-* To get started go module/.
+* To get started go to module/.
 You should create a configuration file with functions that needs to be wrap and other necessary parameters.
 More details in module/

-* Once a configuration file has been created run ``python parser yourmodulename``.
-This will create necessary files and Makefile in $libwrap home.
+* Once a configuration file has been created run ``python parse.py yourmodulename``.
+This will create necessary files and Makefile in output specified in the config file.
+We will assume output is mywrapper/

+* Write your user wrappers as the names defined in the config file (example\_wrap\rand is simplest example).
+For this tutorial, you can copy posix\_wrap from example\_usrwrap/posix to mywrapper/. posix\_wrap in the example is submitting logs to MODS[link?].
+The files for sending data to MODS resides in example\_outlog/MODS/.
+Copy all files to mywrapper/.

-* Install wrapper
+* Install wrapper inside mywrapper/
 ```
 export GOTCHA=path_gotcha_install
 make
 ```

 * This step would create yourmodulename.so and yourmodule.a.
 You should now link the library to your application when executing for example LD\_PRELOAD=path/to/yourmodule.so:path/to/libgotcha.so ./myapp.
 See test/ for more examples.
+For testing you can do in test dir `bash test\_posix.sh`.
+This should have submitted data in [MODS](https://kb.nersc.gov).

+* To locate your data select Default space in MODS -> Go to Discover.
+Set RoutingKey (this is drop down just below Add a filter on left) to ou-das-\*.
+Search for your username or "wraplib-posix".
+Dont forget to select the correct time range on top right.